pisani/REST-BusinessActivityMonitoring/README.md

 	- Once created, Power BI will determine and provide a URL to use to supply data.
 In this case that will be done by IRIS.
 	- Copy the contents of this long URL.

-4. Configure the IRIS Business Operation
-	Back in the IRIS production, zaux.rBAM.Operation settings need to be adjusted.
-Most of the settings that are needed for format 	the JSON body for the Microsoft Streaming Dataset (eg StructuredOutput=0), have already been set.
+4. Back in the IRIS production, configure the IRIS Business Operation Some zaux.rBAM.Operation settings need to be entered.
+(Most of the settings that are needed for formattin the JSON body for the Microsoft Streaming Dataset (eg StructuredOutput=0), have already been set for you).
 (Refer to the [documentation](https://github.com/pisani/REST-BusinessActivityMonitoring/blob/master/zaux.rBAM.OpenExchange.pdf) for the meaning of each configurable setting)
 	- Some settings that must change:
 		HTTP Server, HTTP Port and URL		Set these by using the URL provided my Microsoft in the previous step.
 		SSL Certificate				A certificate used to adopy SSL when sending data over REST.